PolyuWirelessCommunicationLab/Reducing-Channel-Estimation-and-Feedback-Overhead-in-IRS-Aided-Downlink-System/README.md

 # Note
 The code is provided for the benefit of better understanding the results, and is not meant to be used in production.
 # How to Use
-1. Adjust corresponding parameters in the file to produce different figures.
+1. Adjust corresponding parameters in the main.m file to produce different figures.
 2. Run the main.m file.